The Cost of Secure Restaking vs. Proof-of-Stake: Results

 \begin{theorem} For any secure restaking graph $G$, the following inequality holds $RS(G)\leq 2\sqrt{n}-1.$ \end{theorem}

-\begin{proof} The proof combines constructions from the proof of Proposition~\ref{simple_upper_bounds}.
+\begin{proof} The proof relies on a greedy covering of high-degree services.
+The proof combines constructions from the proof of Proposition~\ref{simple_upper_bounds}.
 Initialize the set $S_L:=\emptyset$ and $V_L:=\emptyset$.
 The following procedure is repeated until it is no longer possible: At each step, find a service $s$ in $S\setminus S_L$ such that its degree in the set $V\setminus V_L$ is at least $\sqrt{n}$.
 Update the set $S_L:=S_L\cup s$ and $V_L:=V_L\cup N_G(s)$.
 Note that after at most $\sqrt{n}$ steps, it is not possible to find a new service $s$ and, hence, the procedure stops.
 That is, for the resulting set of services $S_L$, we have $|S_L|\leq \sqrt{n}$.
 This, in particular, implies that the maximum outdegree of a validator $v$ in $V_L$ to $S_L$, denoted by $d_{S_L}(v)$, is upper bounded by $\sqrt{n}$.

 Add to each validator $v\in V_L$ a stake amount $(d_{S_L}(v)-1)\sigma_v$.
 This allows to secure any service $s\in S_L$ by using a construction $(\sigma_{v_1},...,\sigma_{v_{d_G(s)}})$ from the proof of Proposition~\ref{simple_upper_bounds}.
 Together with securing all services in $S_L$, we also utilize validator stakes in $V_L$, and this is done by adding at most $(\sqrt{n}-1) T(\sigma)$ extra stake.